Features FEBRUARY 6, 2026

-10 Must-Try Desserts Around San Diego Right Now
+10 Must-Try Desserts in San Diego Right Now

 SDM’s staff shouts out our favorite food finds this month including cheesecake banana bread pudding, a blackberry opal basil danish, and a chocolate croissant